 Add the onion, cook, stirring occasionally, until onion starts to turn translucent.

 Sprinkle on the noodles in a criss cross pattern, varying the placement so not all of them are laying side by side.
 This is to minimize them sticking together.
-Use a spoon to gently press them down into the sauce.
-Try to get them all in the sauce, but do not stir it.
+Use a spoon to gently press them down, but do not stir it.

 Place the lid on the pressure cooker and lock it into place.
 Set the steam release knob to Sealing.

-Press the Pressure Cook (Manual) button and then the + or - button to choose 9 minutes.
+Press the Pressure Cook (Manual) button and then the + or - button to choose 9 minutes (or 7 minutes for firmer al dente).

 When the pin in the lid drops, it is safe to open the lid.
 Open and stir the spaghetti.
 Separate any noodles that may have stuck together.
 Taste and adjust salt, if needed.